Zapper-fi/protocol/docs/api/agents.md

 # Docs for Agents & LLMs

 :::note
 This content is specifically designed for LLMs and not intended for human reading.
 Copy the large schema below and paste it into your AI assistant.
-Then ask your assistant to construct queries on your behalf, asking it for certain onchain information.
-Test the queries against the API [Sandbox](/docs/api/sandbox).
+Then, ask your assistant to construct queries on your behalf, asking it for certain onchain information.
+Generated queries can be tested via the API [Sandbox](/docs/api/sandbox).
 :::

 For programmatic access, you can fetch this content directly: